 - Maintaining a good credit report (depending on where you live, some insurance providers deem drivers as more responsible)

 - Maintaining good grades (for students)

 - Maintaining low annual kilometres

 - Winter tires

-Your vehicle's age, its value, and your commute are factors to consider when lowering auto insurance coverage.
+Your vehicle’s age, its value, and your commute are factors to consider when lowering your auto insurance coverage.
 With car collections, vehicles you don’t drive daily, and older vehicles, you might want liability-only coverage.
-But, if you’ve recently paid off your vehicle, it might be better to shop for discounted coverage as you can’t predict if an accident or damage will occur.
-Likewise, if you take a new or teen driver off your policy, this might lower your premiums.
-Lastly, comparison shop for insurance rates.
+But, if you’ve recently paid off your vehicle, it might be better to shop for discounted coverage as you can’t predict if a collision or damage will occur.
+Likewise, if you take a new or teen driver off your policy, this might lower your premium.
+And remember to comparison shop for insurance rates.

 With InsuranceHotline.com, you can get the best insurance quotes from Canada’s leading insurance providers.

 Compare car insurance quotes from 30+ providers in a single search.
 Start saving money today on the premiums you pay.